boostorg/redis/README.md

 For a complete example see containers.cpp.

-#### Deserialization
+### Deserialization

-As mentioned in \ref serialization, it is common practice to serialize data before sending it to Redis e.g. as json strings.
+As mentioned in the serialization section, it is common practice to serialize data before sending it to Redis e.g. as json strings.
 For performance and convenience reasons, we may also want to deserialize responses directly in their final data structure.
 Aedis supports this use case by calling a user provided `from_bulk` function while parsing the response.
 For example

 ```cpp
 void from_bulk(mystruct& obj, char const* p, std::size_t size, boost::system::error_code& ec)